llorracc/as.180.369/materials/draft/README.md

     - **Spread out commit messages over at least three days.**
 - Prepare for 10 minute discussion where you are in the next class.
 - **Once you're finished this, make sure to push all your work from your Sciserver into your Github Repo**
   - Once you try this, if you find you're having difficulty with this, ask AI.
 If you're still struggling, reach out to Jane.
+  - Take everything written in Jupyter and add to MyST.
+Input into Alan's file from last class so formatting is correct.
+Use AI to figure this out if you are struggling.

 ## Class 8